 by Craig Hohenberger, compiler

-Thank you to all the great participants who helped make this a best CBC count ever!
+Thank you to all the wonderful participants who helped make the Bigfork CBC count a very enjoyable experience!